Japanese Lower House approval of U.S. trade deal to be delayed | The Japan Times

-The ruling coalition of the Liberal Democratic Party and Komeito has given up on plans to pass a recently signed trade deal with the United States through the House of Representatives by the end of this week, a senior LDP official said Tuesday.
+The ruling coalition of the Liberal Democratic Party and Komeito has given up on plans to pass a recently signed trade deal with the United States through the House of Representatives by the end of this week, according to a senior LDP official.

-The ruling bloc now aims to get the deal through the Lower House Foreign Affairs Committee on Friday and the full chamber next week, the official said.
+The ruling bloc now aims to get the deal through the Lower House Foreign Affairs Committee on Friday and the full chamber next week, the official said Tuesday.

 The decision came after the opposition side rejected a suggestion by the ruling coalition that a vote be taken on the treaty on Wednesday.
 The ruling bloc apparently wants to secure a smooth parliamentary process with cooperation from opposition parties.